mhockelberg/dayinthelife-integration/docs/labs/developer-track/lab08/README.md

 * Method: **POST**

-* URL: **`https://i-addlocation-userX-apicast-staging.amp.apps.littleton-eedb.openshiftworkshop.com:443/locations?user_key=XXX` [copy the information you need from the 3scale curl command you copied earlier]**
+* URL: **`https://i-addlocation-userX-apicast-staging.amp.apps.littleton-eedb.openshiftworkshop.com:443/locations?user_key=XXX` [copy the information you need from the 3scale curl command you copied earlier and replace /apis.json with /locations]**

 * Request Header: **Content-Type** and **application/json**